690pmb/dsm-landing/README.md

 ### Configuration

-The [Environment](./src/assets/env.js) files allows to configure the applications as follow:
+The [Configuration](./src/assets/configuration.json) file allows to configure the applications as follow:

 - `title`: Specify the title of the application
 - `baseUrl`: Specify the base url of the station (must starts with a dot)
-- `date`: Build date to display in the DOM
+- `date`: Build date to display in the DOM (for debugging purposes)

 The list of applications shown in the home page can be configured in the [applications.json](./src/assets/applications.json), the structure is as follows: